codenvibes/hackernotes/notes/glossary.md

 <details>
 <summary><b><a href=" "> </a>MAC spoofing </b></summary><br>

-- MAC spoofing is a technique for changing a factory-assigned Media Access Control (MAC) address of a network interface on a networked device
+MAC spoofing is a technique for changing a factory-assigned Media Access Control (MAC) address of a network interface on a networked device.

-- It's just like taking over someone else's identity and performing actions by impersonating them.
+It's just like taking over someone else's identity and performing actions by impersonating them.

+MAC Spoofing plays a major role when it comes to network hacking.
+MAC spoofing helps you overtake the identity of some other device in the network and plays a major role in one of the most dangerous attacks called Man-in-the-Middle.

 <br><p align="center">※※※※※※※※※※※※</p><br>
 </details>